 Etihad announced the latest step in the quest for world domination by the Middle Eastern airlines last week.
 And this one is quite clever.

 Etihad has announced that, subject to regulatory approval, it will acquire a one-third stake in Swiss airline Darwin.
-(No, I’ve never heard of it either.)

 The airline will then be given a massive overhaul and will launch a swathe of new routes into small airports across Europe.
 It will be branded Etihad Regional and will look like this:

 Etihad Regional will act as a feeder for its other partner airlines, primarily airberlin.
 That said, until the new Berlin airport opens and slots become available, it is having to focus initially on the airberlin hub in Dusseldorf.

 It will also feed passengers into other airports that have direct Etihad services to Abu Dhabi, such as Geneva, Amsterdam and Paris.

 From the UK, Etihad Regional will fly from Cambridge and London City Airport, in both cases to Dusseldorf only at first.